 As discussed in Section 4.5, Models (11) and (12) differ in how they attribute sales potential to categories.
 Given this difference in demand estimation, the optimization program $J_s(z)$ may propose different product swaps in the layout to maximize impact.
-The difference is driven by $\bar{r}{is}$ , since the estimates of $\gamma$ (and hence $g_p$ ) are almost identical for Models (11) and (12).
-If the ranking of $\bar{r}{is}$ is the same for Models (11) and (12), then the recommended layout will be the same.
-In contrast, if the estimates $\bar{r}{is}$ vary, the recommended swaps might be different and the more sophisticated model will lead to higher performance.
-We thus solve $J_s(z)$ with $r{isp}$ determined by Models (11) and (12) separately, and then evaluate the performance obtained by the recommended layout using Model (12), which is taken as the ground truth because of its better accuracy.
-Let $REV_s^{full\info}(z) = J_s(z)$ be the performance achieved with $r{isp}$ from Model (12), and let $REV_s^{no\online\info}(z)$ be the objective value of the optimal layout under Model (11), but evaluated with $r{isp}$ coming from Model (12) - so $REV_s^{no\online\info}(z) \leq J_s(z)$ .
+The difference is driven by \bar{r}{is} , since the estimates of γ (and hence u_p) are almost identical for Models (11) and (12).
+If the ranking of \bar{r}{is} is the same for Models (11) and (12), then the recommended layout will be the same.
+In contrast, if the estimates \bar{r}{is} vary, the recommended swaps might be different and the more sophisticated model will lead to higher performance.
+We thus solve $J_s(z)$ with r{isp} determined by Models (11) and (12) separately, and then evaluate the performance obtained by the recommended layout using Model (12), which is taken as the ground truth because of its better accuracy.
+Let $REV_s^{full_info}(z) = J_s(z)$ be the performance achieved with r{isp} from Model (12), and let $REV_s^{no_online_info}(z)$ be the objective value of the optimal layout under Model (11), but evaluated with r{isp} coming from Model (12), implying $REV_s^{no_online_info}(z) \leq J_s(z)$.

-Figure 3 shows the incremental value of using Model (12) vs. (11) in store 51, measured by $100 \times REV_s^{full\info}(z)/REV_s^{no\online\info}(z)$ and as a function of the number of changes allowed z.
-Interestingly, when the number of changes is very small, the recommended swap is made of the top performer in a bad location against the worst performer in a good location.
-As a result, the revenue lift is very small.
-In other words, low hanging fruit is the same for both models.
-As we budget for more changes, e.g., after about 10 changes allowed - or five swaps, we see that the model with full information, is able to generate about 2-3% higher revenues compared to the recommendations that do not have access to online visits.
-At the other extreme, when the number of changes in the ranking, which is about 2% both when we allow all the products to be moved, or when we exclude construction items from the layout optimization program.
+Figure 3 shows the incremental value of using Model (12) vs. (11) in store 51, measured by $100 \times REV_s^{full.info}(z)/REV_s^{no.online.info}(z)$ and as a function of the number of changes allowed z.
+Interestingly, the revenue lift originating from using the full data when re-disigning store layouts (as opposed to not accounting for online interactions) is greatest when the number of changes z is small.
+This means that the discrepancy in how the models with and without online interactions assign sales potential to the categories, and the economic implications that come with it, are most salient when the number of allowed changes are small.
+As we budget for more changes (e.g., after about 10 changes allowed if construction categories are included, and 50 if they are not), we see that the model with full information generates about 5% higher revenues.
+At the othe extreme, when the number of changes is unlimited (z = 165), the lift in revenue comes from errors in attribution leading to changes in the ranking, which is 2-5%, depending on whether we exclude construction items from the layout optimization program.
 Note that a lift of 2% is very significant for a home improvement retailer, where margins are thin and increasing the top line typically has a very strong effect on net margins.

 Figure 3: Improvement in store 51 due to the layout optimization using our model with online clicks, compared to the layout optimized using the model without online information, assuming that the true model is given by the former.
-Optimizing with full information suggests swaps that have a higher impact and results in about a 2% revenue lift when the number of changes is unlimited.
+Optimizing with full information suggests swaps that have a higher impact and results in a 2-5% revenue lift when the number of changes is unlimited.